Stup0r38/awesome-dotfiles/README.md

 + Automatic dpi / resolution scaling
   + Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen
 + Supports multi monitor setups!
-  + The top bar appears on every monitor
 + i3-like keybinds
 + Very stable: Built off of the awesome 4.3 release, no bleeding edge git versions required here!